Serra Espirito Santo, Brazil Travel Guide

 Ensure your visit to Serra benefits local economies and communities, promoting sustainable development.

-Directly support local businesses, especially in traditional areas like Manguinhos.
+Directly help local businesses, especially in traditional areas like Manguinhos.
 This injects money into the community, sustaining livelihoods and cultural practices.

-Seek out products that are locally made and where the producers receive a fair price for their job.
+Seek out items that are locally made and where the producers receive a fair price for their job.
 This ensures your purchases contribute to equitable economic practices within the community.

 If you wish to donate, do so through established local charities or non-governmental organizations.
 Giving directly to beggars can sometimes perpetuate begging and may not address underlying root causes.